Am I the Odd One? Exploring (In)Congruencies in the Realism of Avatars and Virtual Others in Virtual Reality: Acknowledgments

 \section{Acknowledgments}

 We thank Lena Holderrieth, Florian Kern, and Jonathan Tschanter, who are with the Human-Computer Interaction Group of the University of Würzburg, for their help in developing the Unity application and data collection.
+A preprint of this work has been published on March 11th, 2024 \citep{malAmOddOne2024}.